dell-cloud-marketplace/docker-mysql/README.md

 ```no-highlight
 mysql>  SHOW DATABASES;
 ```
-Check that the database created on the master node has been correctly replicated
+Check that the database **test_replication_db** created on the master node has been correctly replicated

  ## Reference